WICG/display-locking/explainer.md

 However, other than the small jank the animation keep going, while the user-agent lays out the content co-operatively.
 Note that even though the animation is going ahead, the content is not yet presented.
-We can detect this from JavaScript, by observing that the `commit()` promise has not yet resolved.
+We can detect this from JavaScript, by observing that the `acquireDisplayLock()` promise has not yet resolved.

 <div style="text-align: center">
   <img src="resources/spinner_without_jank_2.jpg" alt="spinner without jank">